-Adrian has featured in three documentaries:The Greenland Quest in 2011 for the National Geographic Channel; Footsteps of Thesiger in 2013 and In Inner Mongolia in 2017 for the Discovery Channel, and is now an establishing television and documentary presenter.
+Adrian has featured in three documentaries to date:The Greenland Quest in 2011 for the National Geographic Channel; Footsteps of Thesiger in 2013 and In Inner Mongolia in 2017 for the Discovery Channel, and is now an establishing television and documentary presenter.
 His first book, Footsteps of Thesiger, was published in 2013, and details his 44-day journey across the Arabian Desert.
-His second book, One Man’s Climb: A Journey of Trauma, Tragedy and Triumph on K2, detailing his personal experience climbing the world’s notorious second highest mountain, will be published worldwide from November 2018.
+His second book, One Man’s Climb: A Journey of Trauma, Tragedy and Triumph on K2, detailing his personal experience climbing the world’s notorious second highest mountain, was published in 2019.

 "The event went really well and the feed back from parents was excellent.
 Thank you very much, as always, for your help."– Mrs Lesley Gundersen, Registrar, Barnardiston Hall Preparatory School

 “Adrian Hayes is nothing short of an inspiration.
 His talks draw on experiences that few other people on earth will have enjoyed or endured.
 His lively and engaging presentations are underpinned by messages and values that all young people can learn great deal from.
 I would wholeheartedly recommend Adrian to other schools”

 – Nick Eatough, Deputy Head, Marlborough College